Conquer your student debt. Refinance now.

 4) Download the app

 Chances are your lender or bank has an app to help keep your accounts easily accessible no matter where you are.
-Download the apps—you can download the Earnest iPhone app here—to schedule, track, and change payments on the go.
+Download the apps—to schedule, track, and change payments on the go.

 5) Pay early and extra